 - Balance Sheet – usually the first of the five and it depicts a particular moment in time.
-The most common date in the title is the last calendar day of the year.
+It is snapshot of the value of the assets in the upper half and in the lower half, liabilities and equity.
+The most common date in the title is the last calendar day of the accounting cycle, usually year end.

 - Income Statement (AKA Profit and Loss Statement) – identifies how much profit was generated over a period of time, the most common time period reported is one calendar year.